pranavpandey/dynamic-utils/README.md

 <br/>Since v4.3.0, it supports some helper methods to capture results via
 [Barquode](#barquode-for-android) app.
 <br/>Since v4.5.1, it is targeting Java 17 to provide maximum compatibility.
+<br/>Since v4.6.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.

 ---